Archive

 Our first stop was the Traditional Bamboo Craft Centre, Beppu.

-This would give an insight into the long tradition of bamboo weaving (Take-zaiku) in Beppu.
-On display were historical and contemporary examples including lampshades, sieves, fish traps, flower vases and baskets for carrying all manner of things.
-There were so many weaving types including pine needle, octagonal, reticulated, chrysanthemum bottom, rinko and hexagonal weaving patterns.
+Ohashi-san would give a personal insight into the long tradition of bamboo weaving (Take-zaiku) in Beppu.
+At the Traditional Bamboo Craft Centre were historical and contemporary examples of weaving in everyday objects including lampshades, sieves, fish traps, flower vases and baskets for carrying all manner of things.
+There were so many weaving types.
+They included pine needle, octagonal, reticulated, chrysanthemum bottom, rinko and hexagonal weaving patterns.
 Unfortunately photography was not permitted in the exhibition.

 - Kurochiku (black bamboo, scrolls, fences, decoration)